Thoronador/morrowtools/documentation/msys2-build.md

 # Building for Windows with MSYS2

-Currently, the Morrowind / Skyrim Tools Project does not support native Windows builds with Microsoft Visual Studio completely.
+Currently, the Morrowind / Skyrim Tools Project does not support native Windows builds with Microsoft Visual Studio.
 However, it can be built on Windows systems with [MSYS2](https://www.msys2.org/).
 MSYS2 provides some typical GNU / Linux tools on Windows operating systems.
-Those can be used to build the Morrowind / Skyrim Tools Project.
+Those can be used to build the project.

 ## Prerequisites